-HOUSTON – She plays the police officer in KPRC 2's Fight 2 End Childhood Cancer PSA.
-We asked her mom Shannon Green to give KPRC 2 some background on Eden Green's battle with cancer.
+HOUSTON – Eden was 14 years old when she played the police officer in KPRC 2′s Fight 2 End Pediatric Cancer PSA.
+We asked her mom Shannon Green to give us an update and some background on Eden’s battle with cancer.

-Eden is 14 years old and has battled cancer twice.
+Eden has battled cancer twice.
 She has a rare bone cancer.
-It's so rare that there isn't even a name for it.
+It’s so rare that there isn’t even a name for it.
 She is the only known case in the country and the world.

 When Eden was admitted to the hospital for chemo, her whole family moved in and were with her the entire time.
 Eden's mom worked from her hospital room, and Eden's dad commuted to and from work from the hospital each day.
 Mya, Eden's younger sister, was also there to lend her support and encouragement.
 She's struggled with seeing her older sister sick and in the hospital so much.

 Eden endured 8 weeks of radiation at MD Anderson and countless pokes with needles.
 She spent 9 months without walking; she was in a scooter or wheelchair and has done physical therapy twice a week for 2 ½ years.

 Eden has damage to her right shoulder because of the tumor and, at some point in time, will need to have surgery to repair her right shoulder.

 She has already had hip surgery to repair damage to the bone from steroids used to protect parts of Eden's body from chemo drugs she had to take.

 Eden's family is thankful for Texas Children's Hospital.
 She is still here and alive thanks to the treatments, but her family does wish there were more alternative methods to treat cancer, ones that do not have such harsh side effects.